sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 Trial Managed Instances (aka PoC) are private, dedicated Sourcegraph instances provisioned and managed by Sourcegraph - [more](https://docs.sourcegraph.com/cloud).
 The purpose is to provide free of charge Managed Instances for future customers for trial period (default is 30 days).

-All process are same as for production Managed Instances (for paying customers):
+All process are same as for paid Managed Instances (for paying customers):

 - [creation process](./v1.1/mi1-1_creation_process.md)
 - [upgrade process](./index.md#release-process)
 - [security](./index.md#security)
 - [monitoring](./index.md#monitoring-and-alerting)

-## Difference from production instances
+## Difference from paid instances

-The difference from production Managed Instances:
+The difference from paid Managed Instances:

 1. During the trial period, Sourcegraph is covering all the infrastructure and licence costs.
 1. Trial Managed Instances have GCP label `instance-type=trial`, which allows to filter them.